Nick Mutuma

 Nicholas Munene Mutuma is a Kenyan actor, producer, television/radio host and corporate emcee.
 He has been working professionally since 2008.

-Born in Meru, Mutuma grew up in Dar es salaam Tanzania where he completed his primary education before joining Braeside school Nairobi for his secondary exams.
+Born in Meru, Mutuma grew up in Dar es Salaam, Tanzania, where he completed his primary education before joining Braeside School in Nairobi for his secondary education.

-His first break on TV happened when he was cast in the Citizen TV show, "Tabasamu", portraying the character Luka.
+His first break on TV came when he was cast in the Citizen TV show, "Tabasamu", portraying the character Luka.

-His role in a drama series, Shuga where he acted alongside Lupita Nyong'o became his big break in his stage performance.
+His role in the drama series, Shuga where he acted alongside Lupita Nyong'o became his big break in his stage performance.

-In 2015, Mutuma featured in a popular web series; "This Is It", which became very successful with over one million views in the first 5 months.
+In 2015, Mutuma featured in a popular web series; "This Is It", which became very successful with over one million views in the first five months.

 Early life

-Born in Meru, Kenya and had a far family which he never spoke about.
+Born in Meru, Kenya, Mutuma had a far family which he never spoke about.
 Nick Mutuma grew up in Dar es Salaam, Tanzania, where he completed his primary school education at the International School of Tanganyika.
 It was during his early years that he discovered his love for performance arts, and would often participate in school plays.
 He joined Braeside School (Nairobi), where he completed his high-school education (O-level).

 In 2005, he joined United States International University Africa, graduating in 2010 with a Bsc.
 International Business Administration.